luxfi/evm/core/README.md

 ## Blockchain

 The [BlockChain](./blockchain.go) struct handles the insertion of blocks into the maintained chain.
-It maintains a "canonical chain", which is essentially the preferred chain (the chain that ends with the block preferred by the Lux consensus engine).
+It maintains a "canonical chain", which is essentially the preferred chain (the chain that ends with the block preferred by the Luxd consensus engine).

 When the consensus engine verifies blocks as they are ready to be issued into consensus, it calls `Verify()` on the ChainVM Block interface implemented [here](../plugin/evm/block.go).
 This calls `InsertBlockManual` on the BlockChain struct implemented in this package, which is the first entrypoint of a block into the blockchain.

 InsertBlockManual verifies the block, inserts it into the state manager to track the merkle trie for the block, and adds it to the canonical chain if it extends the currently preferred chain.

-EVM adds functions for Accept and Reject, which take care of marking a block as finalized and performing garbage collection where possible.
+Subnet-EVM adds functions for Accept and Reject, which take care of marking a block as finalized and performing garbage collection where possible.

 The consensus engine can also call `SetPreference` on a VM to tell the VM that a specific block is preferred by the consensus engine to be accepted.
 This triggers a call to `reorg` the blockchain and set the newly preferred block as the preferred chain.